Catcurity123/Personal-Study/Operating System/Lecture 3/Lecture 3 - Process API.md

 (+) `wait()`: causes a parent to block until child terminates.

 ###### 1. What happens during a fork?
-(+) A new process is created by making a copu of parent's memory image.
+(+) A new process is created by making a copy of parent's memory image.
 (+) The new process is added to the OS process list and scheduled (+) Parent and child start execution just after fork(with different return values) (+) Parent and child execute and modify the memory data independently after creation.